 Why we chose Kanban?

-When you are running purely an R&D process and there are no strict timelines, forecasting has no big value in short term and all you focus is the flow – Kanban system works magic.
-My personal favorite about Kanban is that it makes things visual, unpacks multitasking problems and blockers.
-Everyone in the engineering team loves whiteboard sessions, having our process and tasks as a virtual whiteboard is just a no-brainer.
+When you are running purely an R&D process and there are no strict timelines, forecasting has no big value in short term and all you focus on is the flow – the Kanban system works magic.
+My personal favorite about Kanban is that it makes things visual, and unpacks multitasking problems and blockers.
+Everyone in the engineering team loves whiteboard sessions, so having our process and tasks as a virtual whiteboard is just a no-brainer.
 Our workflow was quite simple, example below:

 Such a simple structure made all the documentation we needed, we always ensured there is at least one task in the “Next Up” column so engineers who free up can pull it in.
 We also followed a strict morning standup routine to review progress and talk about impediments.
 This structure also gave a lot of power to streamline purely technical research work.
 Keep in mind though, that our pre-alpha version did not look that good and it was a complete wild west of programmer art.
 But nonetheless already working real-time Kanban Board.
 Lastly, a very important part of process shaping was our recurring retrospectives once a month.

 And we have lived like that until the grand launch in September 2020.
 With that massive milestone being hit by our team we celebrated and cheered.
 Though our process started to get chaotic a bit.
 We got our first paying customers even pre-launch so shifting to development and operations was necessary.
 This is the moment when we have started moving towards a scrum-like iterative approach…

 Why have we decided to move to Scrum?

 Decision was simple – we had to start giving reliable forecasts for releases to support our roadmap commitments both internally and externally.
 We had to ensure support and regular backlog items get along together and have clear time frames.
 Our marketing and sales teams rely on those time frames to help manage customer expectations.

 Easy choice was to go for 2 week sprints, in order to ship twice a month a minor release as well as patches if necessary.